Engineering and business courses are integrated to give you the skills you need to lead product development teams and organizations.

 Embedded engineering competencies

-Product development is a 30 credit hour program that consists of nine business and engineering courses, including one elective, plus a capstone project.
+The 30 semester-credit program consists of 9 business and engineering courses, including one elective, plus a capstone project (3 credits).

 Sem.
 Cr.
 Hrs.